gdha/www.it3.be/_posts/2015-11-18-internal-disk-recognized-as-multipath-device.md

 <strong>Internal disk was recognized as a multipath device and as a result no backup was created by rear</strong>

-When running rear it is always important to inspect the rear.log file to see if nothing went wrong.
+When running `rear mkbackup` it is always important to inspect the rear.log file to see if nothing went wrong.
 In one of the cases we noticed that the backup time and size was almost zero, where we expected a few GBytes of backup.
 That was strange as you can see:

     2015-11-09 19:04:58 Creating tar archive '/tmp/rear.lvktayoP8xrcgaK/outputfs/SystemA/backup.tar.gz'
     2015-11-09 19:05:01 Archived 0 MiB in 2 seconds [avg 62 KiB/sec]